pingcap/docs/develop/dev-guide-tidb-crud-sql.md

 - **DCL (Data Control Language)**: It is used to define access privileges and security levels.

 The following mainly introduces DML and DQL.
-For more information about DDL and DCL, see [Explore SQL with TiDB](/basic-sql-operations.md) or [SQL statement overview](/sql-statements/sql-statement-overview.md).
+For more information about DDL and DCL, see [Explore SQL with TiDB](/basic-sql-operations.md) or [SQL Statement Overview](/sql-statements/sql-statement-overview.md).

 ## Data Manipulation Language